-This was one of those moments parents dread, because I couldn't definitively answer her question.
-Historical precedent dictates that even life-changing events will be remembered differently as time passes.
+That was one of those moments that conscientious parents dread, because I couldn't definitively answer her question.
+The reality is that historical precedent dictates that even life-changing events will be remembered differently as time passes.

 The Allegheny Arsenal was initially designed as a supply depot during the War of 1812 for the US military during its ill-conceived attempt to invade the region we now call Canada.
-The military presence at the Forks of Ohio (as Pittsburgh was initially known) had progressed since the colonial era from Fort Pitt to Fort Lafayette (mentioned on this blog before in the context of talking about the launch of the Lewis and Clark expedition).
-Fort Lafayette was deemed inadequate and closed in 1814.
-As noted when I wrote briefly about the Latrobe family, renowned architect Benjamin Henry Latrobe was commissioned to design the main building at the Arsenal.
+The military presence at the Forks of Ohio (as Pittsburgh was initially known) had progressed since the colonial era from Fort Pitt at the Point, to Fort Lafayette along the Allegheny River.
+The latter had been deemed inadequate and closed in 1814.
+Renowned architect Benjamin Henry Latrobe was commissioned to design the main building at the new Pittsburgh Arsenal.
 His proposed structure was greatly altered to this final form:

-An average day's work would yield 800 rolled cartridges per person for wages starting at 50¢ a day for the youngest and inexperienced.
-Contrast this with the 43¢ a day that a Union private got, with payment delayed for months at a time to their desperate families, and it's easy to understand why these jobs were attractive to the poor, mostly Irish immigrant girls and women of Pittsburgh.
-And so it was that many of Pittsburgh's poorest and most vulnerable families were left grieving the loss of their wives and daughters when the Arsenal went up in flames.
+An average day of such work would yield 800 rolled cartridges per person, for wages starting at 50¢ a day for the youngest and inexperienced.
+Contrast this with the 43¢ a day that Union privates received, with payment delayed for months at a time while their desperate families waited for such income.
+It's easy to understand why these jobs were attractive to the poor, mostly Irish immigrant girls and women of Pittsburgh.
+Many of Pittsburgh's poorest and most vulnerable families were left grieving the loss of their wives and daughters -- and the wages they'd earned -- when the Arsenal went up in flames.

 Contemporary newspaper accounts spared no details about what horrors greeted Pittsburghers rushing to the scene.
 Skip the following description from the Daily Post if you are sensitive to graphic descriptions: